Kanatal Camp Dhanaulti

 is Lal Tibba with a height of over 7000ft.

-*Note: - It is imperative to carry some woolens too.
+*Note: - Guests are requested to carry some woolens too.